 2. Add a New Vegetable

 Not everything on the Thanksgiving buffet has to be traditional.
 Instead of looking to take away something from your spread, why not add something hyper-healthy instead?
-Introduce a new, additional vegetable side—it doesn't have to be complex, just something along the lines of some roasted cauliflower or a fresh spinach salad.
+Introduce a new, additional vegetable side—it doesn't have to be complex, just something along the lines of some roasted cauliflower or a fresh kale salad.
 Give guests the opportunity to fill an inch or two of their plates with something healthy instead of something unhealthy—it's a small effort that genuinely makes a big difference.

 3. Better the Broth